escaladesports/2019-website-boilerplate/README.md

 ../../../node_modules/\@sanity/cli/bin/sanity login
 ../../../node_modules/\@sanity/cli/bin/sanity init
 ```
+Move back to project root with `cd ../../../`

 Add or update environment variables to a `./.env` file in the root of your project.
 A sample is provided in `.env.example`

 ### Configuration setup for both